SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 > Q: What is the main reason we use JSPs?
 > A: Manage the presentation layer, take HTML code blocks out of Java
 - **Misconception** : Your job is to solve business problems, not just to code
+- building confidence in your ability to learn technology is the easy part, it becomes repetitive

 ## JSP Page Directive